-1 a b 1 e 1.7.5.1-2
+1 abit 1.7.3.1-2

 Type of fillet weld β

 Double continuous 1,0

 Staggered, chain and scalloped t/l

 Single continuous 2,0

 Single intermittent 2t/l

-- 1.7.5.2 Overlapping connections, if allowed (refer to 1.7.2.1), shall be welded all round by continuous weld with factor 0,4.
-The length of overlap, in mm, shall be not less than b = 2s + 25, but not more than 50 mm (s = thickness of the thinner of the plates joined).
-1.7.5.3 The primary members (beams, deck longitudinals, frames, bulkhead - 1.7.5.3 The primary members (beams, deck longitudinals, frames, bulkhead stiffeners, etc.) shall be connected to supporting members (deck girders, deck transverses, side stringers, horizontal girders, etc.) by welds with factor 0,35.
+1.7.5.2 Overlapping connections, if allowed (refer to 1.7.2.1), shall be welded all round by continuous weld with factor 0,4.
+The length of overlap, in mm, shall be not less than b=2s+25, but not more than 50 mm (s= thickness of the thinner of the plates joined).
+1.7.5.3 The primary members (beams, deck longitudinals, frames, bulkhead stiffeners, etc.) shall be connected to supporting members (deck girders, deck transverses, side stringers, horizontal girders, etc.) by welds with factor 0,35.

-The sectional area f, in cm2, of the welds connecting the primary members to supporting members shall not be less than determined by the formula where p = pressure, in kPa, specified in appropriate Chapters of this Part;
+The sectional area f, in cm2, of the welds connecting the primary members to supporting members shall not be less than determined by the formula p = pressure, in kPa, specified in appropriate Chapters of this Part;